 Loading is a sequence of two actions.
 The first makes an instance of the configuration by allocating a frame for each atomic module in the BCD.
 Each frame has space for the module's static variables (those declared in the main body of the module) and some extra space for information used by the Mesa system.
-Space for the procedure descriptors for imported procedures used by the module may be allocated either in the frame or in the code of the module.
+Imported procedures and variables are accessed via links.
+Space for these links is allocated either in the frame or in the code of the module.

-The second part of loading completes the binding process by filling in the procedure descriptors in all the static frames of the configuration instance.
-Some of these procedure descriptors will "point to" procedures in the same configuration.
-Others will "point to" procedures in the running system in which the configuration is being loaded.
+The second part of loading completes the binding process by filling in the links for each module instance in the configuration instance.
+Some of these links will "point to" procedures and variables in the same configuration.
+Others will "point to" procedures and variables in the running system in which the configuration is being loaded.

 Once a configuration is loaded, each module instance in it has all its interfaces bound.
 However, no code has been executed in the instances, so global variables are not initialized, and no mainline statements have executed.
 STARTing (sec.
 7.8.2) an instance executes any code for initializing static variables and also executes its mainline code.
 For correct operation, this must occur before any of its procedures are used or before any of its global variables are referenced.
 If a module is not explicitly STARTed before one of its procedures is called, then a trap occurs, and it is automatically started.
-Once it STOPS (sec.
+Once it STOPs (sec.
 7.8.2), the procedure call is allowed to proceed.
 Subsequent procedure calls will not repeat this trap and auto-initialization sequence.
 Section 7.8 details how these mechanisms generalize for configurations.